-The countries with the lowest data usage in Figure 3 and Figure 4 are Portugal, Belgium, Germany, Pakistan, Czech Republic5, the Netherlands and Greece.
-Hong Kong is low ranked if excluding M2M.
+The countries with the lowest data usage in Figure 3 and Figure 4 are Portugal, Belgium, Germany, Pakistan, Czech Republic and the Netherlands.
+Hong Kong and Greece are low ranked if excluding M2M.

 Figure 5 is a zoom-in on the lower end of Figure 1.